JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 The following are the general ideas/topics I have come up with
 - Inclusion and exclusion of information via executive function
 - Long range dependencies and coherence via abstractions and low frequency information
-- Using abstractions to manage attention
+- Using abstractions to manage attention (to facilitate external control via symbolic AI)
 - Using the prompt (or output or output as prompt) as working memory

 Idea from Dr. Fisher: